edmyrbatiancila/edmyrbatiancila/README.md

 ## 🔭 About Me

+👨‍💻 I'm a passionate developer focused on building **robust** and **scalable** solutions with modern tech.
+🎨 My expertise covers **Laravel, ReactJS, TailwindCSS, HTML, CSS, JavaScript, and PHP**—with a special love for frontend wizardry!

+🚀 I thrive on solving complex problems, picking up new tools and frameworks, and contributing to open source projects (especially those powering my current company).

+🤝 Collaboration and clean code are at the heart of my workflow, whether I'm coding solo or teaming up.
+🔄 I believe in continuous improvement and sharing knowledge to make a real impact in every project I take on.

+🧑‍💻 While frontend is my playground, I'm leveling up my backend game to become a well-rounded developer!

-I love to explore new things and dig deep into technologies.
+♥ I love to explore new things and dig deep into technologies.
 With a strong passion for developing websites, I aspire to become a Full Stack Developer and achieve financial success.

 ---